aim-high/Filemaker-Docusign-Integration/README.md

 Filemaker and Docusign Integration

-Previous State: Aim High has staff database and uses Docusign to send HR paperwork to summer employees.
-During hiring season, HR department uses Docusign Retrieve to export envelope tabs and exports peron's data from Filemaker.
-Using VLookup, they combine both exports to submit to IRS.
+Previously: Aim High has staff database and uses Docusign's web app to send HR paperwork to summer employees.
+During hiring season, HR department periodically uses Docusign's Retrieve to export envelope data.
+Then they use Excel's VLOOKUP to combine Docusign's data and staff data from our Filemaker database.
+This file is then used to compile HR forms to be sent to the IRS.

-Goal: Share resources between Filemaker and Docusign.
-Namely, pull Docusign data into database such as envelope status.
-In the future, would like to stop using Docusign web application and instead do all things Docusign from Filemaker.
+Integration Goal: Share resources between Filemaker and Docusign.
+Have ability to send Docusign envelopes to staff and get Docusign's envelope data and status into the Filemaker database.

-Sources:
+Resources:
 https://developers.docusign.com/esign-rest-api
 https://community.filemaker.com/thread/97349